 The best way to protect your health is to develop if it makes you healthy sleep habits; here are some tips on how to do just that: Go to bed at around the same time every night.
 Going to bed too late leads not only causes daytime drowsiness but will make it harder for you to fall asleep and stay asleep during the night.

 So set a regular bedtime and stick with it every night.

 Get Regular Exercise

-Exercising regularly is essential for good health.
+Exercising regularly is essential for improve health and wellness.
 It can reduce your risk of obesity, heart disease, diabetes, and cancer.
 To stay motivated to get regular exercise you need to make it part of your daily routine.
-Set up a weekly schedule that includes at least 30 minutes of activity every day (1 hour 3 times a week).
+Set up a weekly schedule that includes at least 30 minutes of activity every day 1 hour 3 times a week.

 If you’re just starting out find an activity you enjoy doing with friends or family.
 You are more likely to stick with it if it’s something you look forward to rather than feeling like it is a chore that has to be done at a specific time on certain days.

 Exposure to sunlight can boost your vitamin D levels, which are linked with a reduced risk of heart disease.
 Vitamin D has been shown to play a role in immune system improve health and wellness as well.

 Aim for at least 15 minutes of sunlight per day if you’re able if you aren’t getting outside much or don’t live near an equator take a supplement.

 In addition to understanding your unique biological needs, you also need to understand how your thoughts influence what you eat.
 Often times people choose high-calorie or sugary foods because they make them feel good.
 Sure, it’s easy to say don’t eat that doughnut! but it’s much harder when you want a doughnut.
 The good news is that science has shown us we can change our thoughts and actions.